The following are the rules that apply to all Leagues run by Munster Squash:

 Order of play

-Note: in the unusual circumstances that a team is playing their home games in a different venue then their normal home club then the alternative venue must be declared to all other team captains before the league starts.
+Note: in the unusual circumstances that a team which is made up of a combination of clubs their designated home venue must be declared to all other team captains before the league starts.

 Return of results